 - Check for spare clothes, blankets, gloves etc

 - Check for a knife (I love this one), hand warmers, shovel, snow brush, sunscreen, trash bags and other random survival items

 - Jumper cables, spare tire, jack, crow bar, air pump

 - Check for hammock or tent or sleeping bags or blankets

-Should I be checking more?
-Is there a way to carry water?
-Check out ----- Car Supplies You Can't Do Winter Without ---- for a complete list of what I store in my car.
+Am I prepared for any roadside emergencies I could expect in my area?
+Is there a safe way to carry water?
+Check out ----- 35 Items You Need To Put in Your Car Right Now---- for a complete list of what I store in my car.